Omkar211202/quartz/content/Miscellaneous/ESG and Corporate Finance.md

 ### Refinitiv:

+Another ESG scoring agency based out of LSE.
+It gives you a ESGC score, where C stands for controversy rating.

 The below is the link to the robust mechanism used by refinitiv to arrive at an ESG score and then a `ESGC` score.

 [Environmental, Social and Governance (ESG) Scores from Refinitiv](https://blogs.cranfield.ac.uk/wp-content/uploads/2021/05/refinitiv-esg-scores-methodology-May22-1.pdf)

 ![[Pasted image 20241229211611.png]]
 (form a report by Refinitiv)

+---

+## FAQ:
 ### Comment on the increasing discourse on ESG.

 - Yes, ESG is becoming a metric to measure the long term sustainability of a business based out of a broader perspective as compared to the usual statements.